 Step 8 - Prepare the acquisition strategy before launch

-The budget question is legitimate, and it deserves an honest answer – not reassuring ranges.
+The budget question is legitimate, and it deserves an honest answer - not reassuring estimates.
 In 2026, here's what a launch actually costs depending on the level of ambition.

 MVP launch to validate a concept - from €1,500 to €3,000

-Shopify Basic starts at €27/month with annual payment.
-With a free or low-cost theme and self-configuration, it's possible to launch a functional store for less than €3,000 all-inclusive.
-This scenario is relevant for testing a concept and validating demand before investing further.
-The limitations are real: generic design, non-existent SEO, significant personal time commitment.
-It's a test bench, not a growth engine.
+Shopify Basic starts at €27/month for annual payment.
+With a free or inexpensive theme and self-configuration, it is possible to launch a functional store for less than €3,000 all-inclusive.
+This scenario is relevant for testing a concept, validating demand before investing further.
+The limitations are real: generic design, non-existent SEO, significant personal time.
+It's a test bench, not a growth foundation.

 Serious launch with premium theme - from €5,000 to €12,000

-For a first launch with a coherent brand, a personalized premium theme, basic SEO strategy, and support on key elements (catalog, payment, email marketing).
-This is the typical budget for a B2C brand in its startup phase that wants to truly exist from day one.
+For a first launch with a coherent brand, a customized premium theme, a basic SEO strategy, and support on key elements (catalog, payment, email marketing).
+This is the typical budget for a B2C brand in its startup phase that wants to establish itself from day one.

 Custom creation with an agency - from €12,000 to €50,000 and more

 For an ambitious project: custom design, specific developments, ERP or CRM integrations, large catalog, international targeting.
-At Stellar Projects, this is the range of projects we work on, with an approach focused on conversion and performance from conception.
+At Stellar Projects, this is the range of projects we work on, with a conversion- and performance-oriented approach from conception.
 Our guide how much an e-commerce site costs gives you the details of the ranges according to your project variables.

 The often-forgotten budget: acquisition and marketing

-A website without traffic sells nothing.
-Plan an initial monthly acquisition budget – a minimum of 500 to 1,000 euros for initial Meta or Google campaigns – and time for organic content production.
-SEO takes 3 to 6 months to show results: start as early as possible.
+A site without traffic sells nothing.
+Plan from the outset a monthly acquisition budget - at least 500 to 1,000 euros for initial Meta or Google campaigns - and time for organic content production.
+SEO takes 3 to 6 months to produce results: start as early as possible.
 Add subscription costs for your tools (Klaviyo, Shopify apps, product photography).
-The reality of a complete launch in 2026 often means double the "site" budget in operational costs for the first year.
+The reality of a full launch in 2026 is often double the "site" budget in operational costs for the first year.

 Which e-commerce platform to choose in 2026?

 The e-commerce platform market has evolved in 2026.
-Here's an honest overview of the main options, with their strengths and true limitations.
+Here's an honest overview of the main options, with their strengths and real limitations.

 Shopify - the benchmark for growing brands

-SaaS solution, hosted, quick to get started, unparalleled app ecosystem (8,000+ apps), impeccable technical performance.
-Shopify handles hosting, security, and updates – you focus on your brand and sales.
+Hosted SaaS solution, quick to get started, unmatched app ecosystem (8,000+ apps), impeccable technical performance.
+Shopify manages hosting, security, and updates - allowing you to focus on your brand and sales.
 This is our recommendation for 90% of the projects we support.

 WooCommerce - WordPress flexibility, with its trade-offs

 E-commerce plugin for WordPress, great technical flexibility, low initial cost.
-But managing hosting, updates, and security falls on you.
+But hosting, updates, and security management are your responsibility.
 Long-term maintenance costs are often underestimated.
-Relevant if you already have a solid WordPress ecosystem.
+Relevant if you already have a strong WordPress ecosystem.

 PrestaShop - French benchmark, but increasing complexity

 Powerful and customizable, but more complex to maintain than Shopify.
-Its learning curve is steeper, and maintenance costs can be significant in the long run.
+Its learning curve is steeper and maintenance costs can be significant over time.
 Its market share in France has been declining since 2023 in favor of Shopify.

-Magento / Adobe Commerce - for enterprise accounts exclusively
+Magento / Adobe Commerce - for large accounts exclusively

 Enterprise architecture, suitable for very large catalogs and dedicated technical teams.
 The total cost of ownership is high - ROI is generally justified beyond €5M in annual e-commerce revenue.